 Sub-goal 2: Economic equality

 Men earn more money than women, and the income gap between genders is increasing.
-Besides wages, there are many other factors contributing to women not having the same opportunities as men for economic independence, including conditions in the labor market, tax and pension systems, sickness rates, and unpaid household and care work.
+Besides wages, there are many other factors contributing to women not having the same opportunities as men regarding economic independence, including conditions in the labor market, tax and pension systems, sickness rates, and unpaid household and care work.

 According to the second gender equality policy objective, women and men should have the same opportunities and conditions regarding paid work that provides lifelong economic independence.